Matching Cuts in Graphs of High Girth and H-Free Graphs: Introduction

 \section{Introduction}

-In this paper, we continue an ongoing complexity study on deciding if graphs contain certain types of edge cuts.
-These cuts have in common that their edges must form a matching.
+We consider classic graph problems for finding certain edge cuts, which have in common that their edges must form a matching.
 In order to explain this, let $G=(V,E)$ be a connected graph.
 A set $M\subseteq E$ is a {\it matching} of $G$ if no two edges in $M$ share an end-vertex; $M$ is {\it perfect} if every vertex of $G$ is incident to an edge of $M$.
 A set $M\subseteq E$ is an {\it edge cut} of $G$ if $V$ can be partitioned into two sets $B$ and $R$, such that $M$ consists of all the edges with one end-vertex in $B$ and the other one in $R$.
 We say that $M$ is a {\it (perfect) matching cut} of $G$ if $M$ is a (perfect) matching that is also an edge cut.
 We refer to Figure~\ref{f-examples} for some examples.

+Graphs with matching cuts were introduced in 1970 by Graham~\cite{Gr70} as {\it decomposable} graphs.
 Matching cuts have applications in number theory~\cite{Gr70}, graph drawing~\cite{PP01}, graph homomorphisms~\cite{GPS12}, edge labelings~\cite{ACGH12} and ILFI networks~\cite{FP82}.
+Moreover, a connected graph with no vertex of degree~$1$ has a matching cut if and only if its line graph has a vertex cut that is an independent set ({\it stable cut set}).
 As such, (perfect) matching cuts are well studied in the literature.

 Instead of considering perfect matchings that {\it are} edge cuts, we can also consider perfect matchings in graphs that {\it contain} edge cuts.
-Such perfect matchings are called {\it disconnected perfect matchings}; see also Figure~\ref{f-examples} again.
+Such perfect matchings are called {\it disconnected perfect matchings}; see Figure~\ref{f-examples} again.
 Note that every perfect matching cut is a disconnected perfect matching.
-However, there exist graphs, like the cycle $C_6$ on six vertices, that have a disconnected perfect matching (and thus a matching cut) but no perfect matching cut.
-There also exist graphs, like the path $P_3$ on three vertices, that have a matching cut, but no disconnected perfect matching (and thus no perfect matching cut either).
+However, there exist connected graphs, like the cycle $C_6$ on six vertices, that have a disconnected perfect matching (and thus a matching cut) but no perfect matching cut.
+There also exist connected graphs, like the path $P_3$ on three vertices, that have a matching cut, but no disconnected perfect matching (and thus no perfect matching cut either).

-We can now define the three corresponding decision problems which, as we argued above, are related but not the same.